 While these are some general health and safety topics your training should cover, there are additional industry-specific and location-specific training your employees will need.
 Find longer, comprehensive lists of workplace safety topics from OSHA, the National Safety Council, the CDC, or your local union or industry organizations.

 Your workplace safety training is only as good as the materials you use and your system of delivery.
 A solid employee safety training must do the following:

-Be mobile and adaptive: Five-hundred page safety manuals no one reads aren’t the standard of business anymore.
-You need safety trainings that are mobile, agile, and useful on-site.
+- Be mobile and adaptive: Five-hundred page safety manuals no one reads aren’t the standard of business anymore.
+You need safety training that is mobile, agile, and useful on site.
 Consider incorporating on-the-job microlearning resources into your program, or create geofenced resources that employees can use when on a particular site.

 We know how to create safety training that works

 Need help tailoring your current safety training to your modern company’s needs?
 Ready to roll out a full training program?
 EdgePoint Learning can help!
 We've developed an innovative library of on-demand safety training materials for today’s companies.
 Or we can work with you to build fully custom courses for your specific employee safety training needs.
 We can help.
 Need a better way to deliver your safety training to a mobile workforce?
 Our technology partner, PinPoint Workforce has you covered.